kamranbekirovyz/versionarte/README.md

     - `VersionarteStatus.mustUpdate`:  there is a mandatory update, user must update before continuing.
     - `VersionarteStatus.shouldUpdate`: there is an optional update, user can continue with and without updating.
     - `VersionarteStatus.upToDate`: the user is using the latest version.
-    - `VersionarteStatus.unknown`: versioning status is unknown (some error occured while checking status).
+    - `VersionarteStatus.unknown`: app status is unknown (some error occured while checking status).
 - `details`: (StorePlatformDetails) Details for the current platform, including messages for when the app is inactive.

-Then, based on `VersionarteStatus`, you can decide what to do next.
-Here's an example of how to handle the different cases:
+Then, based on `VersionarteStatus` handle the status accordingly:

 ```dart
 if (result == VersionarteResult.appInactive) {